The EAHAD 2023 accepted abstracts are now available!

 AT THE TIME OF YOUR PRESENTATION:

-Please be available at the front of the King Willem Auditorium at least 10 minutes before the start of your session.
+Please be available at least 10 minutes before the start of your session.

 Ensure that the length of your presentation remains within the allocated time and leave enough time for questions from the audience.
 Session chairpersons are instructed to terminate presentations that exceed their allocated time .